Pythm/ad-Lightwand/README.md

 > [!TIP]
 > Already using events in your automations?
 Check out the [translation section](https://github.com/Pythm/ad-Lightwand?tab=readme-ov-file#translating-or-changing-modes) on how to listen for a different event than `"MODE_CHANGE"` and using translated mode names.

+> [!IMPORTANT]
+> As of version 2.1.0 the default automation mode is now called '`automagical`' changed from '`normal`' to better reflect what the mode actually does to avoid confuson.
+To still keep using the `normal` mode name, keep or change the translations.json to "automagical": "normal".

 ---

 ### 📌 Predefined Mode Names